 Note: The values in this table are for illustrative purposes and may vary depending on battery chemistry and specific product specifications.

-What does 80% DoD battery mean?
+What does depth of discharge mean?